 The philosophy underpinning the research program is that eggs are an inexpensive, convenient food providing a diverse array of nutrients in a synergistic food system.
 Nutrients of special interest in eggs include protein and amino acids, cholesterol, choline, lutein, B12, B6, vitamin D, zinc, and selenium.

-ENC 2013 Research Priorities
+2015 Research Priorities

 1. High-quality protein as part of an overall healthy diet.

 - Are there unique advantages of high-quality protein?

 - Are there other benefits of higher protein breakfasts beyond satiety/weight loss?

 - Are there additional benefits of substituting protein for carbohydrate beyond what’s been identified?

 2. Impact of dietary cholesterol on cardiometabolic diseases/risk factors.

 - What is the impact of dietary cholesterol on cardiometabolic risk factors as part of “healthy” (e.g., DASH, Mediterranean Diet) or other distinct (e.g., modified carbohydrate, high fat, etc.) dietary patterns?

 - What is the lipoprotein lipid response (including emerging risk markers) to cholesterol intake in those at high risk for cardiometabolic disease (e.g., prediabetes) or on common medications (e.g., statins)?

 - Is dietary cholesterol advantageous for health in certain populations?\